walshbr/introduction-to-text-analysis/cyborg_readers/computer_reading.md

 "How many movies did you see?
 "What movie did you see?"

 In the first case, I might be responding with a number of movies that I had seen.
 In the second, I'm responding with the title of a specific film, [*8<sup>1/2</sup>* by Italian director Frederico Fellini](https://en.wikipedia.org/wiki/8%C2%BD).
+One is a number, and one is a name.
 For humans, the difference is mostly trivial, and we would be able to distinguish between the two by context.

-Computers cannot make inferences.
+Computers cannot make inferences like these.
+Since numbers and words have significant differences - you can divide the former, but not the latter - programmers have developed conventions

+8 ≠ "8" ≠ "Eight" ≠ "Eighth"

 They only do what you (or decades of programmers) have taught them to do.
 In fact, by default, they do not know how to do much of anything.
-Everything that your computer does, from

-8 ≠ "8" ≠ "Eight" ≠ "Eighth"

 In almost all cases, the computer can only read for the things you tell it to read for.